BenderBlog/Subtitles/README.md

 These are the subtitle I translated, use them freely.

-Note that these subtitles are in Public Domain if I don't mention anything related to commercial usage in the file.
+Note that these subtitles are basically in Public Domain if I don't mention anything related to commercial usage in the file.
 Still, I still hope you could written my name SuperBart on your masterpieces based on mine.

 If you are the author of the original video, just put these subtitles on your video NOW!
 I would be pleased:-)